|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Business Finance (work placement)

 The prime objective of business organisations is sustainable profitability and the maximisation of shareholder wealth.
 Managers are more likely to make a positive contribution to achieving this objective if they understand and can analyse the factors affecting profitability and the creation of shareholder wealth in their part of the organisation.
-The module considers four main areas of management accounting: costing decisions as the basis of profitability, budgets and control mechanisms, investment decisions and financial performance appraisal.
+This module for the BSc (Hons) International Tourism and Hospitality Management (Accelerated Degree) programme considers four main areas of management accounting: costing decisions as the basis of profitability, budgets and control mechanisms, investment decisions and financial performance appraisal.

 The module lays the groundwork for undertaking a research project in the final year of the programme.
 In particular it examines different research philosophies and the basic elements of research design and how they shape and inform the research process.
 Core skills that will be developed include selecting an appropriate method of data collection and analysis, identifying relevant information sources, preparing and collecting data, analysing data using different approaches for qualitative and quantitative research projects, and writing the report once the research is complete.